 The Financial Institutions Division remains committed to continuing its communication with industry representatives.
 At the conclusion of every examination, FID staff meet with the bank’s or credit union’s board of directors.
 They also have the opportunity to provide feedback directly to the Banking Commissioner by completing a two-page post-examination survey.
 Institutions are given the opportunity via the survey to comment on staff performance, examination efficiency and examination time demands in an effort to improve future examinations.

 The FID continues to update and maintain information on the Department of Banking’s website which includes financial and industry information related to the financial institutions operating in Connecticut.
 Relevant financial information is updated quarterly for banks and credit unions, in addition to providing the public with easy access to such public filings as the quarterly Call Report.
 Additionally, any public enforcement actions undertaken by the Banking Commissioner are posted on the website.
-Beginning with March 2013, the website identifies those banks, including out of state banks headquartered in Connecticut that hold public deposits.

 The Securities and Business Investments Division is assisted by a Securities Advisory Council, comprised of industry representatives, academics and members of the bar, all of whom serve without compensation.
 The Securities Advisory Council offers the Commissioner and staff insight on proposed regulatory initiatives.
 The division obtained critical input from Advisory Council members in formulating the division’s response to federal regulatory changes.